Frequently Asked Questions

 A: It's already 95% open source, but yes, we plan to fully open source it once we've completed writing proper documentation and tests for all our code.
-For now we're funding its development and improvements through this site.
 Give us another year or two ;)

 Q: What other benefit(s) do you provide?